 Registration for the commencement ceremony is separate from applying for graduation (degree).
-If you want to participate in the commencement ceremony, you must register for it.
+If you plan to participate in the commencement ceremony, you must register for it.

 Students should please register online.
-Registration deadline: May 4.
+A registration link will be posted here on February 1.
+Registration deadline: May 3.

-*Attention Rehabilitation Science students graduating in 2018: You will need to register twice; once for the SPHHP commencement ceremony (using link above) and once for your departmental hooding ceremony.
+*Attention Rehabilitation Science students graduating in 2019: You will need to register twice; once for the SPHHP commencement ceremony (using link that will be posted above) and once for your departmental hooding ceremony (a separate link that is also forthcoming).
 These are two separate events each with their own registration site.

 Students will receive emails throughout the spring semester regarding commencement.
 Students may also visit the School of Public Health and Health Professions website for information.

 If you have a disability that impacts your ability to participate in a commencement ceremony, please note your needs and what accommodations you require when you register for the ceremony.
 The coordinator of this ceremony will contact you to discuss and finalize your accommodations.
 If the coordinator does not contact you at least two weeks before the ceremony, please contact the coordinator directly.